 The islands were ceded by Spain to the United States for 20 million US dollars in the 1898 Treaty of Paris.
-As it became increasingly clear the United States would not recognize the nascent First Philippine Republic, the Philippine–American War broke out.
-During the war, a number of African-Americans joined the Filipinos due to disgust of racism, nevertheless, the Americans still defeated the First Philippine Republic.
-However, it was survived by three cantonal republics: The Republic of Zamboanga, The Republic of Negros and The Tagalog Republic.
-These too were defeated, and the archipelago was administered under an Insular Government.
-The Moro Rebellion immediately followed which was mostly fought against the waningSultanate of Sulu.
+As it became increasingly clear the United States would not recognize the First Philippine Republic, the Philippine–American War broke out.
+The Americans then destroyed the first Philippine Republic, nevertheless, it was survived by three cantonal republics: The Republic of Zamboanga, The Republic of Negros and The Tagalog Republic.
+Yet, these too were crushed and total American control was expanded over the entirety of the archipelago which was administered as aninsular area.

 Cold War era

 The return of democracy and government reforms after the events of 1986 were hampered by national debt, government corruption, coup attempts, a persistent communist insurgency, and military conflict with Islamic separatists.
-Aquino's administration faced numerous challenges and disasters, including a series of coups, the Mendiola massacre, the 1990 Luzon earthquake, and the sinking of the MV Doña Paz,which was the worst civilian maritime disaster in history.
+Aquino's administration faced numerous challenges and disasters, including a series of coups, the Mendiola massacre, the 1990 Luzon earthquake, and the sinking of the MV Doña Paz, which was the worst civilian maritime disaster in history.
 Her rule ended with the eruption of Mount Pinatubo, leading to the withdrawal of U.S. forces in Subic Bay and Clark Air Base.
-The economy improved during the administration of Fidel V. Ramos, who was elected president in the heavily-contested 1992 elections against Miriam Defensor-Santiago, with the Philippines joining the World Trade Organization as a founding member and a peace deal being signed with the Moro National Liberation Front.
-However, political and economic improvements were negated by Chineseencroachment unto Mischief Reef, along with the onset of the East Asian financial crisis in 1997.
+The economy improved during the administration of Fidel V. Ramos, who was elected president in 1992, with the Philippines joining the World Trade Organization as a founding member and a peace deal being signed with the Moro National Liberation Front.
+However, the political and economic improvements were negated with the Chinese encroachment unto Mischief Reef and the onset of the East Asian financial crisis in 1997.

 In 2001, amid an ongoing conflict with the Abu Sayyaf, a rebellion by the Moro Islamic Liberation Front, charges of corruption, and a stalled impeachment process, Ramos' successor Joseph Estrada was ousted from the presidency by the 2001 EDSA Revolution and replaced by Gloria Macapagal-Arroyo.
-The economy grew at around 5% during her time with policies such as the Roll-on/roll-off program and the country was able to avoid the Great Recession.
-Regardless of her successes, her administration, that lasted for almost a decade, was tied to graft and corruption, human rights abuses, and numerous political scandals, notably the Hello Garci scandal and the Fertilizer Fund scam.
+The economy grew at around 5% during her time with policies such as the Roll-on/roll-off program and the country was able to avoid the Great Recession but her administration that lasted for almost a decade was tied to graft and corruption, human rights abuses, and numerous political scandals, notably the Hello Garci scandal and the Fertilizer Fund scam.
 Three coups occurred during her regime: the Oakwood mutiny, the 2006 state of emergency, and the Manila Peninsula rebellion.
 On November 23, 2009, the Maguindanao massacre occurred leading to the deaths of 34 journalists, the worst in history.